-- You need to take out a policy that offers cover from the date of exchange on your new home.
+- You will need to take out a policy that offers cover from the date of exchange on your new home

-- To be properly protected, you will need a policy that covers both buildings and contents, or two separate policies – one for buildings, one for contents.
+- To be fully protected, you will need a policy that covers both buildings and contents, or two separate policies – one for buildings, one for contents

-- MoneySuperMarket is the perfect place to compare policies and find the best value policy for your needs.
+- MoneySuperMarket is the ideal place to compare policies and find the best value policy for your needs

 Top tip: Many insurers offer discounts to people who take out both buildings and contents insurance.

 So even if you have contents insurance in place for your rental property, it may still be cheaper – and easier – to take out a combined buildings and contents policy for your new home.